A Principled Path to Fitted Distributional Evaluation: Theoretical results

-where $C\ge 0$ does not depend on $N$ and $\gamma$, and $\omega >0$ specifies the convergence rate depending on the choice of $\divergence$.
 Table \ref{table:possible_pairs_subgaussian} summarizes the theoretical guarantee for a broad class of $\divergence$ based on our theorems.
 All error bounds are developed using empirical process theory for M-estimation (see Theorem \ref{thm:peeling_argument}).
-However, different classes of $\divergence$ require separate ways to verify the required modulus condition (Condition 2 of Theorem \ref{thm:peeling_argument}), resulting in different characterizations of $\omega$.
-To apply the empirical process theory, we introduce a surrogate metric for the construction of entropy conditions.
+However, different classes of $\divergence$ require separate ways to verify the required modulus condition (Condition 2 of Theorem \ref{thm:peeling_argument}), resulting in different convergence rates.
+To apply the empirical process theory, we introduce a surrogate metric for the construction of entropy conditions {(e.g., see $\singlesurrogate$ in Appendices \ref{proof:singlestep_convergence} and \ref{sec:alternative_thm})}.
 Informally, this surrogate metric is required to be able to control the differences in the objective function.
 However, unlike Theorem \ref{thm:tabular}, we do not require the divergence to be explicitly constructed from the metric, hence accommodating a broader class of divergences.
 Based on this, we present two general theorems.
 Theorem \ref{thm:generalizd_convergence} assumes that the surrogate metric is induced by a normed space, while Theorem \ref{thm:generalizd_convergence_alternative} applies to general surrogate metrics.
 Although Theorem \ref{thm:generalizd_convergence} supports a more limited set of divergences, it provides stronger convergence rate guarantees compared to Theorem \ref{thm:generalizd_convergence_alternative}.
 In terms of the scope of applicable divergence choices, we have the following inclusion relationships:

 However, the strength of the convergence rate guarantees follows the reverse order.
 Note that Theorem \ref{thm:tabular} only applies to the tabular case.
 We remark that some important divergences (e.g., KL divergence) are not covered in the aforementioned theorems, requiring separate analysis (see Corollary \ref{cor:FLE_nonMC}).